dangrmous/gopdx/README.md

 gopdx -f (or -favorites) to display arrivals for stops from your favorites file

 gopdx -c (or -continuous) to run continuously, updating arrivals for favorite stops every 60 seconds

+####Version 0.1.21 Release notes:
+* Moved from MapQuest geocoding to OpenCage
+* Updated to more current version of Hapi
+* The server is now public code at gopdx-server-public on Github

 ####Version 0.1.20 Release notes:
 * Updated server to fix outage and prevent future outages